 McDivitt began his flying career in the U.S. Air Force both in combat and as a test pilot, and joined NASA for the Gemini program.
 He was part of the Gemini 4 crew during the first-ever U.S. spacewalk by Ed White in 1965, and took pictures that still are widely circulated today.

-Dave Scott, also an Air Force pilot and Apollo 9's command module pilot, had one mission of spaceflight experience under his belt.
+Scott, also an Air Force pilot and Apollo 9's command module pilot, had one spaceflight under his belt.
 He was co-pilot on the Gemini 8 mission, which experienced a malfunction when the thruster stuck open and began spinning the spacecraft so quickly that the astronauts feared losing consciousness.
 Scott's commander, Neil Armstrong, stabilized the ship and the two had an early, but safe landing.
 Scott later commanded the Apollo 15 mission.

 Flying in Earth orbit

 After the triumph of Apollo 8 orbiting the moon, Apollo 9's mission was no less ambitious.
-Perhaps it did not have the glamour of circling another world, but it was an important step to getting to the moon.
+Perhaps it did not have the glamor of circling another world, but it was an important step to getting to the moon.

 Adapting on the fly

 Flight Day 5 brought the hardest and most exciting part of the mission: undocking the two spacecraft and flying the lunar module by itself.
-McDivitt and Schweickart flew Spider more than 100 miles away.
+McDivitt and Schweickart flew Spider more than 100 miles (160 kilometers) away.
 Scott, remaining in Gumdrop, watched in wonder as Spider got smaller and smaller, appearing like a bright star in the distance, and then disappeared.